Benjamin-Ogunsade/Deploying-a-Web-Server-in-Azure/README.md

 ### Step 3: Customizing the vars.tf file for us

-### Step X: Instruction to run the Terraform template
+### Step 4: Instruction to run the Terraform template
+Once the Packer image is successfully deployed, Terraform is used to deploy the infrastructure (making sure to run terraform plan with the -out flag, and save the plan file with the name solution.plan).

+Remember to recover the ManagedImageId and ManagedImageName that would be needed in the vars.tf and main.tf files respectively.

 ### Deploying the infrastructure

 Screenshot for Terraform Apply